shikon/shikon.github.io/_posts/2021-10-02-boost-design.md

 $$I_{peak} = I_{in} +\frac{V_{in}D}{2Lf}= 0.25 + \frac{12\cdot0.85}{2\cdot100\cdot10^{-3}} \approx 0.5$$ A

-The input current ($I_{in} = \frac{P_{out}}{\eta V_{in}}$) can be a rough estimate with your target efficiency.
+The input current ($$I_{in} = \frac{P_{out}}{\eta V_{in}}$$) can be a rough estimate with your target efficiency.
 Furthermore, choosing an oversized inductor also prevents going into CCM mode.
 The design of a CCM mode boost converter is difficult here.
 Because it requires you to have a minimum load, which is not always the case.
 The bulbs could be turned off or have PWM dimming, which in CCM is hard to achieve due to the low (temporary) load.

 ## Inductor power loss

-An inductor is just a long strand of wire, hence it has a resistance $R_L$ and thus DC power losses.
+An inductor is just a long strand of wire, hence it has a resistance $$R_L$$ and thus DC power losses.
 Also changing the magnetic field in the core material can lead to AC losses.
 These are,
 $$
 P_{L,DC} = I_{in}^2 R_L,
 $$